jeevanhr7/emailq/README.md

-# MailQ
+# EmailQ

-MailQ is an open source email server compatible with Amazon SES APIs
+EmailQ is an open source email server compatible with Amazon SES APIs